Winston Churchill's pets: Cats

 Churchill had many cats in his life, both at Chartwell and in government service.
-At Chartwell, these included a tabby, Mickey, and Tango which was the orange hue called marmalade.
+At Chartwell, these included a tabby, Mickey, and a "marmalade colored" cat named Tango.
 Tango was there in the 1930s and 1940s and appears in anecdotes about those years.
 But Churchill's most famous wartime cat was Nelson who was initially a mouser at the Admiralty when Churchill was First Lord.
 Churchill named him Nelson after the great admiral after seeing the cat chase a large dog away.
 He then took the cat with him to 10 Downing Street when he became prime minister, where it also chased Chamberlain's cat, the Munich Mouser.

 In later life, he was given a cat by Jock Colville for his 88th birthday.
 This was a ginger cat with white markings that he called Jock too.
 This cat became a favourite in his final years.
 When he died and Chartwell was donated to the National Trust, the family asked that a marmalade cat with white bib and socks called Jock should always be maintained there.
 This tradition has continued and Jock VII became the current holder of this position in 2020.